My Birth Story!

 Breastfeeding is hard!
 Another ‘midwife’ lesson learnt.
 It is even harder to establish your supply when you go home leaving your baby in NICU (longest drive home ever without your baby), and expressing milk in the middle of the night without your baby.
 Then, when you finally get to actually feed your baby, the second guessing involved and the ‘is my baby attached well and is my baby getting enough’ is beyond words.

 Let’s not get into the guilt associated with deciding that you no longer want to breastfeed.
 I lasted 6 months and hated every minute of it.
 Yes.
 True story.
-A midwife who hated breastfeeding.

 What followed were a few tough years.
 Severe reflux, multiple hospital admissions and multiple surgeries to his airways but looking at Thomas today all of this (well almost all) is forgotten.